americanexpress/one-app-cli/.github/pull_request_template.md

 ## **Checklist**
 #### Check boxes that apply:
 - [ ] My code follows the code style of this project.
-- [ ] My change requires a change to the documentation.
+- [ ] My change requires a change to the documentation and I have updated the documentation accordingly.
+- [ ] These changes should be applied to a maintenance branch.
-- [ ] I have updated the documentation accordingly.
+- [ ] I have added the Apache 2.0 license header to any new files created.